-The City Attorney's Office implemented TIMS on April 30, 2018.
+The City Attorney's Office initially implemented TIMS on April 30, 2018.
 The CAO is continuing to pilot the system and provide feedback to the vendor and City project team.
-The CAO will participate with the project team in making a recommendation on further deployment of the system by the end of the third quarter 2018.
+In August 2018, the CAO was required to rollback deployment of the system for its non-standardized business areas (advice giving, contract creation, report writing, etc.).
+CAO records management staff and the project team are working on rules for when, where, and how electronic records related to these business areas will be used by the CAO as part of the pilot.
+The CAO will participate with the project team in making a recommendation on further deployment of the system at the end of the first quarter 2019.